3D Simulations of Magnetoconvection in a Rapidly Rotating Supernova Progenitor: Numerical Methods and Simulation Setup

 The simulations are conducted on a grid with $400\times128\times256$ zones in radius $r$, colatitude $\theta$, and longitude $\varphi$ with an exponential grid in $r$ and uniform spacing in $\theta$ and $\varphi$.
 To reduce computational costs, we excise the non-convective inner core up to $3,000\,\mathrm{km}$ and replace the excised core with a point mass.
 The grid extends to a radius of $40,000\, \mathrm{km}$ and includes a small part of the silicon shell, the entire convective oxygen, neon and carbon shells.
 Our simulations cover the full sphere ($4\pi$ solid angle).

 In the MHD simulation, we impose a homogeneous magnetic field with $B_z = 10^{7}\,\mathrm{G}$ parallel to the grid axis as initial conditions.

 We implement reflecting and periodic boundary conditions in $\theta$ and $\varphi$, respectively.
 For the hydrodynamic variables, we use hydrostatic extrapolation \citep{mueller_20review} at the inner and outer boundary, and impose an effectively slip-free inner boundary.
 Different from the hydrodynamic simulations of \citet{Yoshida2021} and \citet{McNeill2022}, we do \emph{not} contract the inner boundary to follow the contraction and collapse of the core.
+The model is instead meant to be representative of the physical principles governing late-stage, steady-state magnetoconvection with rapid rotation, rather than a pre-collapse model.

 The inner and outer boundary conditions for the magnetic fields are less trivial.
 In simulations of magnetoconvection in the Sun, various choices such as vertical boundary conditions ($B_x=B_y=0$), radial boundary conditions ($B_\theta=B_\varphi=0$), vanishing tangential electric fields or currents, perfect-conductor boundary conditions, or extrapolation to a potential solution have been employed \citep[e.g.,][]{Thelen2000, Rempel2014,Kapyla2018}.
 Since our domain boundaries are separated from the convective regions by shell interfaces with significant buoyancy jumps, we opt for the simplest choice of boundary conditions and merely fix the magnetic fields in the ghost zones to their initial values for a homogeneous vertical magnetic field.
 We argue that due to the buffer regions at our radial boundaries, and the lack of rotational shear (due to the slip-free boundary conditions), our choice of magnetic boundary conditions should not have a significant impact on the dynamically relevant regions of the star.